fredvs/uidesigner_ext/README.txt

-This is the extended version of fpGUI Designer.
+Designer_ext is the extended version of fpGUI UIDesigner.

 With run-only-once, window list, undo feature, integration into IDE, editor launcher, lot of new themes-styles,...

 There are also patches for integration with fpc, Lazarus, Typhon, Geany,...

-It needs the last fpGUI-develop branch => https://github.com/graemeg/fpgui/tree/develop
+Designer_ext needs the last fpGUI-develop branch => https://github.com/graemeg/fpgui/tree/develop

 Fred van Stappen. fiens@hotmail.com